hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 ![Queries exposed as REST Endpoints](../assets/img/tutorials/query/rest-explorer-discover.png)

 Before we proceed, we need to create some data, to demonstrate queries adequately.
-Using the sample JSON data provided, create two more Traders (Participants)and some more Commodities (Assets) using the REST APIs.
+Using the sample JSON data provided, create 3 Traders (Participants)and some more Commodities (Assets) using the REST APIs.

 First, click on 'Trader' in the REST Explorer, then click on the 'POST' method on /Trader, then scroll down to the Parameter section - create the following Trader instances, in turn: